ooehme/MediaServer/README.md

 # MediaServer
-A simple Windows-based server for streaming local media to connected devices.
+A simple .NET-based server for streaming local media to connected devices.
 Stream your personal media library to any compatible device in your network.

 ## Configuration
 Enter the location of your media files in the MediaSettings section in appsettings.json: